Gerhard Ludwig Müller: Amoris laetitia

 to discern the situation of these persons living in an irregular union – that is, not in accordance with the doctrine of the church on marriage – and asks for help for these people to find a path for a new integration into the church according to the condition of the sacraments [and] the Christian message on matrimony.

 He said that in Amoris laetitia he "do[es] not see any opposition: On one side we have the clear doctrine on matrimony, and on the other the obligation of the church to care for these people in difficulty."
 However, in a second interview, Müller was asked whether the teaching reaffirmed in Familiaris consortio of Pope John Paul II, which linked the Eucharist to marriage, remains valid.
 Pope John Paul II stated that the divorced and civilly remarried were proscribed from the reception of Holy Communion, except possibly when they determine to live "in complete continence".
 Müller said of this condition that, "Of course, it is not dispensable, because it is not only a positive law of John Paul II, but he expressed an essential element of Christian moral theology and the theology of the sacraments."
 Müller also stated that "Amoris Laetitia must clearly be interpreted in the light of the whole doctrine of the Church."
 He has further stated that "I don't like it[;] it is not right that so many bishops are interpreting Amoris Laetitia according to their way of understanding the Pope's teaching.
 This does not keep to the line of Catholic doctrine."

 Abortion

-Müller has criticized politicians who support abortion rights, including President Joe Biden.
+Müller has criticized politicians who support abortion rights, including US President Joe Biden.
 He has stated that "To demand abortion as a human right cannot be surpassed in its inhuman cynicism."